uPortal-Project/uPortal-web-components/docs/en/developer/create-web-component/VUE.md

 #### Import portlet definition or add it in uPortal

-It is better, and easier, to create the portlet definition .xml file and import it rather than add it in Portlet Administration in uPortal, but you can do it both ways.
+It is better, and easier, to create the portlet definition .xml file and import it ([Method 1](method-1-import-portlet-definition)) rather than add it in Portlet Administration in uPortal
+([Method 2](method-2-add-portlet-definition-in-uporttal)), but you can do it both ways.

 ##### Method 1: Import portlet definition